swift-server/async-http-client/README.md

 This package provides simple HTTP Client library built on top of SwiftNIO.

 This library provides the following:
-1. Asynchronous and non-blocking request methods
+- Asynchronous and non-blocking request methods
-2. Simple follow-redirects (cookie headers are dropped)
+- Simple follow-redirects (cookie headers are dropped)
-3. Streaming body download
+- Streaming body download
-4. TLS support
+- TLS support
-5. Cookie parsing (but not storage)
+- Automatic HTTP/2 over HTTPS (since version 1.7.0)
-6. Automatic HTTP/2 over HTTPS (since version 1.7.0)
+- Cookie parsing (but not storage)

 ---